softwaremill/sttp/README.md

 # The Scala HTTP client that you always wanted!

+> This is a development version of the upcoming sttp client 4.
+For the current stable version, see [sttp 3 on GitHub](https://github.com/softwaremill/sttp/tree/v3) and its [documentation](https://sttp.softwaremill.com/en/v3/).

 ## Welcome!

 [sttp client](https://github.com/softwaremill/sttp) is an open-source library which provides a clean, programmer-friendly API to describe HTTP